rob-uk-hub/dsd/README.md

 # Digital Speech Decoder 1.8.2-dev
 This version of DSD is a fork of existing source code available [here](https://github.com/szechyjs/dsd).
 It has been modified to integrate some additionnal functionnalities like dPMR decoding.

-DSD is able to decode [several digital voice formats](https://github.com/szechyjs/dsd/wiki/Supported-formats) from discriminator tap audio and synthesize  the decoded speech.
+DSD is able to decode [several digital voice formats](https://github.com/LouisErigHerve/dsd/wiki/Supported-formats) from discriminator tap audio and synthesize  the decoded speech.
 Speech synthesis requires mbelib, which is a separate package.

-At this point of the project many links refer to the old GitHub repository, the Wiki of this project will gradually grow and links will be modified in the future.
-Please be patient.

 ## Information